Our Creative Writing Courses

 • How to structure picture books with seasoned author, editor and educator, Charmaine Clancy.

-Seriously Short: Short Fiction Workshop
+Seriously Short: Short Fiction Workshop [6 SEATS LEFT]

-Sunday, 2024: 10am-4pm, Bunya House.
+Sunday, 8 September 2024: 10am-4pm, Bunya House.
 Course Fee: $239.
 Click HERE to BOOK.
 “I would also suggest that any aspiring writer begin with short stories.
 These days, I meet far too many young writers who try to start off with a novel right off, or a trilogy, or even a nine-book series.
 That’s like starting in at rock climbing by tackling Everest.
 Short stories help you learn your craft.” ~George R.R.
 Martin

 Martin says precisely what editors and publishers are thinking.
 Practice.
 Start small.
 Observe the nuance of literary technique.
 In this course, join acclaimed authors, Lauren Elise Daniels and Pamela Jeffs, whose short fiction shortlisted for multiple awards, including the Aurealis and Ditmar.
 We examine the elements of taut narrative and sharp characterisation and trace the literary pattern of rising action to climax to falling action so we can do it beautifully ourselves.
 We cover: